Shamnapv/py_snippets/README.md

   -Tuple unpacking

+# task6c
-# task6c :Python Dictionary Operations - Student Record Example
+## Python Dictionary Operations - Student Record Example

   This Python program demonstrates various operations on a dictionary using a sample `student` record.
 It includes creation, access, update, deletion, copying, and other useful dictionary methods in Python.

+# task6d
-# task6d: Python Set Operations - Demo Program
+## Python Set Operations - Demo Program

   This Python script demonstrates common operations on sets using a sample set of integers.
 It showcases how to add, remove, and manipulate sets using built-in Python methods.